seadaemon/Destronoi/README.md

 Destronoi is an plugin for Godot 4.2.x that allows for the fragmentation of [RigidBody3D](https://docs.godotengine.org/en/stable/classes/class_rigidbody3d.html) objects.
 When triggered, the object can be swapped out with pseudorandomly generated fragments to simulate destruction.
 Destronoi is a portmanteau of "destroy" and "Voronoi," as the fragmentation algorithm is based on Voronoi cells.

-A demonstration of this plugin can be found [here](https://www.google.com).

 <font color="yellow">**WARNING:**</font> This plugin is currently in **beta** and is likely to contain bugs, which may negatively impact performance under certain circumstances.

 ### Acknowledgements